Ludoric/a_relativistic_jet-pack/README.md

 This code shows a view of a world when travelling at relativistic speed.
 This is done by ray tracing signed distance functions (SDFs), generalised to 4-space.
 Details of SDFs can be found on [Inigo Quilez's Website](https://iquilezles.org/articles/).

+This project was started after noting that the visual aids used in lectures on special relativity were either static images or terribly pixelated.
+I have not looked, but there are likely better inplementations of special relativity in demos around the internet, but if I tried to do things that no one had done before I would never get started.

 Requires GLFW 3.3.6 (or greater) dynamically linked libraries (not included), and a graphics device that supports OpenGL 4.3 or higher.
 (This will include most graphics cards made after 2017).
 GLFW3 is available from your favourite Linux package manager, and Windows and macOS binaries are available from the [GLFW website](https://www.glfw.org/download.html).